 "Michael has an easy life with his brother Ralf because he has a stronger character.
 Just look at how they behave.
 The older brother has more determination and you can see it in the pitlane, during the press conference and on track".

-Irvine then accuses his ex-teammate He, like many other Formula 1 drivers, did not like what Michael did at the start of the Nürburgring race:
+Irvine accuses his ex-teammate for the way he defended pole-position at the start of the Nürburgring race:

 As long as McLaren is able to improve:

 Another topic is whether Hakkinen wants to willingly help Coulthard in the championship fight with Schumacher.
-The situation in the drivers’ standings speaks clear: Hakkinen has nine points after 11 races, against the 47 of his teammate Coulthard.
-However, neither the Finn nor McLaren’s team principal want to talk about this in depth.
-Hakkinen admits:
+The situation in the drivers’ standings speaks clear.
+Hakkinen has nine points after 11 races, against the 47 of his teammate Coulthard.
+However, neither Mika nor Dennis wants to discuss the situation at length.
+Hakkinen only admits that:

 "There has not been a lot of discussion inside the team at this point in the season, looking at how many points I have.
 I have an extremely small chance to be in the championship fight.
 We are going to work as a team towards the end of the season.
 We will see how the races develop and make some decisions together".

-Once again, Dennis repeats this: on Mika and Coulthard’s contracts, it is written that that they have the obligation to follow the instructions given by the team.
-Furthermore, he emphasises that he gave those orders twice given that the right circumstances.
-They thus do not give a clear answer, which is what Coulthard is probably impatiently waiting for.
+Dennis agrees with Mika.
+He states that the two drivers have clauses in their contracts, in which they have the obligation to follow the team instructions at any stage of the season.
+Moreover, Ron emphasises that he gave those orders twice throughout the season.
+They thus do not give a clear answer on this topic, which is what Coulthard is impatiently waiting for.
 Hakkinen expresses the desire to win at least one more Grand Prix before playing second fiddle to his teammate.
-Could this be the right chance for you to win?
+Mika, you have a chance to win on Sunday:

 "Without doubt.
 Last month me and Wurz tested on this track.
 We have put the things we learnt to good use.
 The laps times do not matter now.
 I am satisfied about having a good set-up for the car.
 This year however we were the fastest on Friday and then having a poor qualifying session on Saturday.
 That is why it is better to stay quiet and keep focused".